kaiocandido/kaiocandido/README.md

 ### 👨‍💻 About Me

-I am a new developer in the field, currently expanding my skills to become a Full Stack Developer.
+I am a new developer in the field, currently expanding my skills to become a Software Developer.
 With a deep passion for coding, I am continuously learning and growing in the tech industry.

 - 🌟 Learning modern technologies like React, Node.js, and relational databases
 - 🚀 Focused on evolving as a full stack developer